leblancfg/leblancfg.github.io/content/intensity-pad.md

 ---
 title: I Spent My Sabbatical Building a Power Meter for Sledgehammers
-slug: intensity-pad-founder-story
+slug: intensity-pad
 date: 2026-04-17
 category: Fitness
-tags: intensity, founder-story, prototype, hardware, fitness
+tags: intensity, prototype, hardware, fitness
 status: published
-summary: One month, one prototype — the first Intensity Pad, and why I think striking movements deserve a power meter of their own.
+summary: One month, one prototype.
+The first Intensity Pad, and why I think striking movements deserve a power meter of their own.
 ---

-I spent the last month building a power meter for sledgehammer strikes: a pad you hit that tells you how hard you hit it, and whether you can do it again tomorrow.
+I spent the last month building a power meter for sledgehammer strikes: a pad you hit so you can see how hard you hit it throughout a workout, and track that over time.
+I call it the Intensity Pad.

 <div style="margin: 1.5rem auto; max-width: 360px; width: 100%;">
   <div style="position: relative; width: 100%; padding-top: 177.78%; overflow: hidden; border-radius: 12px; box-shadow: 0 8px 24px rgba(0, 0, 0, 0.18); background: #000;">